404Wolf/stainless-technical-breifing-natug/document.typ

 = Technical Overview

+NATuG is a `Python` application that uses `PyQt6`, and `pyqtplot` for graphics.
-The program is written in `Python`, with `PyQt6`, and `pyqtplot`.
-It takes advantage of a `numpy` and `pandas` for vectorizing optimizations and features like file exports.
+It takes advantage of a `numpy` and `pandas` for vectorizing optimizations and for implementing features like file exports.

 === General Design

-NATuG is a `python` package that heavily follows `oop` principals for managing program state and exposing functionality.

-The hardest part of program design has been state management.
-When launching the program, `natug` creates a `natug.Runner` to keep track of `natug.Manager`s.
-Each `Manager` has a `.current` state, and there are `Manager`s for most parts of the program: the `Domain`s, `Helices`, etc. .
-In the future, we will be able to have multiple `Runners` to edit multiple nanotubes simultaneously.
+The program design heavily follows `oop` principals for managing program state and exposing functionality.
+References off a global "runner" object provide a source of truth for state, and "manager" objects that are passed along to UI elements can access and update parts of it.
+In the future, this means it will be possible to have multiple `Runners` to edit multiple nanotubes simultaneously.

-The various biological structures are represented using special data structures.
-Significant effort has gone into making these as simple/modularized as possible.
-For example, `Domain`s are stored in groups called `Subunit`s, which go into one big `Subunits`, a property of `Domains`.
-This lets us do nice things like modifying angles of all symmetrical groups of `Domains` at once.
+The various biological structures are represented using special data structures, and significant effort has gone into making these as simple/modularized as possible.
+For example, it is common in nanotube design to take advantage of symmetries for choosing angles between helical domains.
+NATuG stores `Domain`s in groups called `Subunit`s, which go into one big `Subunits` collection, which is a property of `Domains`.
+This lets us do nice things like modifying or intellegently exporting angles of all symmetrical groups of `Domains` at once.

 #figure(
   image("./resources/sequence-editor-manual-input.png", height: 2in), caption: [Custom base pair sequence editor],